kushaniperera/Blog/pages/Eghbali 2019.md

   type:: [[study design]]
   published-year:: 2019
   DOI:: [10.1145/3365610.3365647](https://doi.org/10.1145/3365610.3365647)
 - [[card]] This study explores the experience of both users and bystanders when using a VR application facilitated via an HMD in a public setting.
 They've conducted two sessions of the experiment in a university cafeteria, one to observe the users and the other to observe the spectators.
-Following this they've extended this study by using the findings from two sessions to formulate VR design strategies with expert
+Following this they've extended this study by using the findings from the two sessions to formulate VR design suggestions with expert UX designers and an SE.
+The UX experts have come up with 28